giantswarm/ingress-nginx-app/helm/nginx-ingress-controller-app/Configuration.md

 `configmap.server-name-hash-bucket-size` | Sets the size of the bucket for the server names hash tables. | "1024" `configmap.server-tokens` | Controlls whether to send NGINX Server header in responses and display NGINX version in error pages. | "false"
 `configmap.worker-processes` | Sets the number of worker processes. | "1"
+`configmap.worker-shutdown-timeout` | Maximum amount of time NGINX worker processes should give active connections to drain.
+This should not be higher than `controller.terminationGracePeriodSeconds` | "240s"
 `configmap.use-forwarded-headers` | If true, NGINX passes the incoming `X-Forwarded-*` headers to upstreams. | "true" `controller.annotationsPrefix` | Prefix of the Ingress annotations specific to the NGINX controller.
 This is a replacement for deprecated `configmap.annotations-prefix` configuration property; if both are configured, `configmap.annotations-prefix` has precedence. | `nginx.ingress.kubernetes.io`
 `controller.autoscaling.enabled` | Enables or disables Horizontal Pod Autoscaler (HPA) for NGINX Ingress Controller Deployment.
 This is a replacement for deprecated `configmap.hpa-enabled` configuration property; if both are configured, `configmap.hpa-enabled` has precedence. | `true`